alvinliu0/SSP-NeRF/README.md

 ### Dataset Download and Preparation

 Due to the YouTube video copyright issues, we could not provide the raw videos/frames.
-The YouTube video ID of each corresponding videos are provided in `video_id.md`.
+The YouTube video ID of each corresponding videos are provided in `video_id.txt`.
 You could download them by efficient tools like [youtube-dl](https://youtube-dl.org/).
 Afterwards, you could select the clips of interest (the clips with clear talking face of a certain speaker), and then crop the images into square shape for later pre-processing (i.e., keep the head, torso and background parts remained).

 ### Data Pre-processing